Green Bay Packers Sign Kyle Fuller To Offer Sheet, Chicago Bears Are Expected To Match

 Judging from the particulars of Kyle Fuller’s contract, the Packers looked to protect themselves just in case the Bears declined to match.
 The Packers now have to figure out how to fix their hole at cornerback.

-Without Kyle Fuller in the fold the Green Bay Packers are dangerously thin in the secondary.
+Without Kyle Fuller in the fold, the Green Bay Packers are dangerously thin in the secondary.
 The Packers could target free agent defensive back Tyrann Mathieu or draft someone to start and learn on the job.